boey3182/COMP2042_CW_hfycb3/README.md

 Open IntelliJ, and click on open, and find the folder "COMP2042ChunHongBoey".
 Make sure that you change the Run Configurations again, running on Java Version: 19.0.1

+- Scenario 2
+Unzip 2048.zip and Run the launch file given under the 2048 folder, (Ensure you have JRE and JDK installed!) --> Need to download zip file that I have handed in on Moodle.

 ## JavaDocs Documentation
 Link: https://laughing-newton.103-233-0-73.plesk.page/

+or
+Path to Javadoc documentation:COMP2042BoeyChunHong\javadoc --> Need to download zip file that I have handed in on Moodle.

 ## A list of features that are implemented and are working properly
 - Users can save their score with any username they want